-During the first weeks of the initiative, already over 1200 offers for support from 47 countries were made.
+During the first weeks of the initiative, already over 1200 offers for support from 47 countries were made for Ukraine.
 On top of this, the European Research Council (ERC) has encouraged researchers receiving ERC grants to offer positions to Ukrainian scientists.

 The coordinator of #scienceforukraine is Sanita Reinsone, researcher at the University of Latvia and part of a COST (European Cooperation in Science and Technology) action, the EU-funded NEP4DISSIDENT project.
 We spoke to her about her motivation to help and her perspective on the situation.